Accessibility

 As a leader in providing educational opportunities for persons with disabilities, the University of Illinois Urbana-Champaign continues to improve accessibility across campus and is dedicated to ensuring qualified individuals with disabilities are afforded an equal opportunity to participate in and benefit from university programs, services, and activities.

-The University of Illinois Urbana-Champaign has a proud history of implementing changes to benefit those with accessibility needs.
+Illinois has a proud history of implementing changes to benefit those with accessibility needs.
 Dating back to the post-World War II era, when veterans returned home with debilitating injuries.

-When disabled vets came to Illinois, many buildings had stairs; elevators, if extant in a building at all, were often too small, too unwieldy, or poorly located for wheelchair users; and doors were often the wrong size to accommodate those with disabilities.
+When disabled vets came to the U of I, many buildings had stairs; elevators, if extant in a building at all, were often too small, too unwieldy, or poorly located for wheelchair users; and doors were often the wrong size to accommodate those with disabilities.

 The university agreed to add ramps to six buildings, including the Illini Union, Lincoln Hall, and Noyes Laboratory.
 Then Timothy Nugent and his colleagues and students conducted actual research to see what worked and what didn’t.
 What slope of a ramp is best?
 How wide should a door be to accommodate a wheelchair?
 How much space is needed for one to turn around?
 They pioneered many innovations, including the following firsts: